Nonequilibrium Molecular Dynamics, Fractal Phase-Space Distributions, the Cantor Set, and Puzzles Involving Information Dimensions for Two Compressible Baker Maps: The Cantor Set and the Fractal Information Dimension

+Alfr\'ed R\'enyi described recipes for various fractal dimensions long ago, the fractal dimension, information dimension, correlation dimension.
+Expressed in terms of the probabilities $\{ \ p \ \}$ of occupying a set of bins, all of the same size $\delta$, with $\delta$ sufficiently small, the forms of these three are as follows:

+The sums include all occupied bins.
+The probabilities are normalized, $\sum[p]\equiv 1$, and are typically proportional to the number of counts or the fractions of the total time associated with residence in each of the occupied bins.
+The fractal (or capacity), information, and correlation dimension correspond to $D_0$, $D_1$, and $D_2$.
+The reader can verify that in the case of the Cantor set these three dimensions are all the same, $D = \ln(2)/\ln(3) = 0.630930$.
+Notice that reducing the bin size by a factor of three results in just twice as many occupied bins.
+Likewise, coarsening the bin size by a factor of three results in just half as many occupied bins. $D$ plays the role of a (fractional) dimension: $3^D = 2 \longleftrightarrow D = \ln(2)/\ln(3)$ .

 This simplest of fractals sets the stage for studying two interrelated families of nonequilibrium fractals even simpler than those generated by the conducting harmonic oscillator problems.
-The two families of simpler Models are [1] stochastic random walks and [2] deterministic time-reversible compressible maps.
+The two families of simpler models are [1] stochastic random walks (usually on the unit interval from 0 to 1) and [2] deterministic time-reversible compressible maps (where we use a rotated $2\times 2$ diamond-shaped domain in order to model time-reversibility and to enhance ergodicity).
 The expected equivalence of these models is itself interesting.
-The fact that they can lead to contradictory and paradoxical results, despite the long history of their study, is currently in need of explanation.
-The Ian Snook Prize for 2020\cite{b16}, to be awarded to the author(s) best addressing such an explanation, is designed to shed light on these families of fractal problems.
+The fact that such simple models can lead to results that are contradictory or paradoxical, despite the long history of their study, is currently in need of further pedagogical explanation.
+The Ian Snook Prize for 2020\cite{b18}, to be awarded to the author(s) best addressing this need, is designed to shed light on these families of fractal problems.